andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ## Low

-- For the above, when adding the variable text, if it is more than one word (.e.g.
-'Asymptomatic Recovered'), could we implement a centered two-line placement of the text?
-Maybe this is more easily done as part of the manual intervention approach by either modifying the input list or directly the code?

 - When writing string/regex code, if possible explain for each regex what it means/does (since I'm terrible at regex).
 E.g. like so:

 ```pattern = "(\\+|-).*"  #find first plus or minus sign in string```